Wind load

 When wind strikes a building it is deflected to generate a positive pressure on the windward face.
 As it accelerates around the side of the building and over the roof it creates a reduced or negative pressure in its trail.
 The greatest pressures are experienced at the windward corners and edges of the roof, where the negative pressure exerted on the roof can be several times that experienced in the central areas.

-Bauder Technical Department can provide Wind Load Calculations on request in accordance with the UK National Annex to Eurocode 1 - Actions on structures Part 1 - 4: General actions - Wind actions (BS EN 1991 - 1 - 4).
+Bauder has carried out system specific wind load testing to ensure our products are robust enough to withstand the effects of wind load.
+These are available upon request; however, we do recommend a project specific wind load calculation is carried out.
+Bauder Technical Department can provide project specific Wind Load Calculations on request in accordance with the UK National Annex to Eurocode 1 - Actions on structures Part 1 - 4: General actions - Wind actions (BS EN 1991 - 1 - 4).

 Critical Layer